Schizophrenia is a psychotic disorder. It affects brain function by changing thoughts, beliefs, perceptions, judgement and behaviour.

 Schizophrenia is a treatable disease.
 There are known treatments that allow people suffering from this illness to regain control of their lives and daily activities.

 Many people with schizophrenia lead fulfilling lives.
 They feel well, without experiencing symptoms.
-If they do, the symptoms are light.
+If they do, the symptoms are less intense and better controlled.
 Despite the risk of relapse, they can maintain good mental health, have healthy lifestyle habits and follow their treatment.

 According to recent studies, the earlier schizophrenia is detected and treated from the first symptoms, the greater the chances for a person to heal quickly.
 The person can thus: